thevaibhavtyagi/thevaibhavtyagi.github.io/README.md

 ---

 ### 🙋‍♂️ About Me
-I'm **Vaibhav Tyagi**, a Computer Science & Engineering student passionate about Web Development, Design Systems, and Smart Interfaces.
+I'm **Vaibhav Tyagi**, a Computer Science & Engineering student passionate about crafting intelligent systems and beautiful user experiences.

+💡 I aspire to build a successful career in **Artificial Intelligence**, while also diving deep into **Full Stack Development** and delivering **world-class UI/UX**.

+From front-end finesse to backend logic — I love combining smart tech with stunning design to solve real-world problems and build futuristic apps.

 You can connect with me below:

 - 📧 Email: tyagivaibhav430@gmail.com